snehalmundhe10/Serverless-Todo/README.md

 # Functions implemented

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:

 * `Auth` - Implement a custom authorizer for API Gateway that is added to all other functions.

 * `GetTodos` - Return all TODOs for a current user.
 A user id is extracted from a JWT token that is sent by the frontend